 Bourbon’s Classic Cheese Okaki Rice Cracker

-Cheese matches well with a wide variety of foods, from meat to vegetables, and the fermented food is also often used in snack foods in Japan.
+Cheese matches well with a wide range of foods, from meat to vegetables, and in Japan, it’s often used in snacks.

-If I give a representative example of such Japanese snacks, what comes to mind right away is a long-selling rice cracker from Bourbon called “Cheese Okaki (チーズおかき)”.
+If I give a representative example of such Japanese treats, what comes to my mind right away is a long-selling rice cracker from Bourbon called “Cheese Okaki (チーズおかき)”.

 Bourbon Cheese Okaki

-Actually, this time I purchased the Bourbon Cheese Okaki at the center of which mild processed cheese is placed.
-By the way, “Okaki (おかき)” is a common type of Japanese rice cracker.
+This time I purchased that Bourbon’s Cheese Okaki, at the center of which mild processed cheese is placed.
+By the way, “Okaki (おかき)“, together with Senbei, is one of the most common types of Japanese rice crackers.

-In Japan, there are many variations of Cheese Okaki, including this one I introduced before, but of all Cheese Okaki rice crackers, this Bourbon’s product is most famous.
+In Japan, there are many variations of Cheese Okaki, including this one I introduced before, but of all Cheese Okaki rice crackers, this product is the most famous.

-These Bourbon’s Cheese Okaki rice crackers are made with soy sauce and mild yet rich cheese cream.
-They are savory with a pleasant, crunchy bite and the processed cheese adds depth to the taste.
+These Cheese Okaki crackers are made with savory soy sauce and mild, rich cheese cream.
+They have a pleasant crunch, and the processed cheese adds depth to the taste.

-As seen in the photo above, this rice snack consists of 2 different shapes of Okaki rice crackers, doughnut-like one, and the other with no hole on which cheese is placed.
-In the snack, cheese plays the role like a glue.
+As seen in the picture above, this snack consists of 2 different shapes of Okaki; one is like a doughnut, while the other has no hole on which cheese is placed.
+In the snack, cheese plays a role like glue.

-The great combination of the tasty cheese cream and the mild savory soy sauce brushed Okaki is appetizing and addictive, and anyone from children to adults can casually enjoy the rice snack.
+The combination of the mild flavorsome cheese cream and the savory soy sauce brushed Okaki is so good and addictive, and anyone from children to adults can casually enjoy it.

-This Japanese snack is a kind of “Okaki (おかき)“, so it is made mainly from “Mochi-Gome (餅米)” glutinous rice.
-The other ingredient includes starch, soy sauce, non-glutinous rice, milk sugar, powdered skim milk, sugar, processed cheese, fermented seasoning, mirin, bonito seasoning, and spices.
+The other ingredients used include starch, soy sauce, non-glutinous rice “Uruchi-Mai (うるち米)”, milk sugar, skim milk powder, sugar, processed cheese, fermented seasoning, mirin, bonito seasoning, and spices.